 - 2) All corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum. - 3) None of the corridors that form part of the means of escape are dead ends. - 4) The only communal doors within the block are the final exit doors.
 The main front door is fitted with an automatic closing device that is checked on a regular basis by Caretaking Teams as part of their daily checks.
 Defective closing devices are reported to an external contractor. - 5) The front final exit door has a door entry system installed.
 These systems are designed to fail safe i.e., door unlocked in the event of a power failure.
-This prevents residents being locked in or out of the building.
+This prevents residents being locked in or out of the building. - 6) The communal area is kept free of flammable items.

-6) The communal area on the first floor has many residents' items present.
-These items should be removed.
-An email was sent to the Housing Officer.
 The communal areas should be checked on a regular basis by Caretaking / Cleaning teams and all items of rubbish removed.